trian-gles/Girls-with-swords-GGRS/CONTROLS.md

 - `2p` : Send a summoned snail to do a double attack
 - `2k` : Send a snail to do a jumping overhead attack
 - `[pk]` : Will ride any snails that pass by, creating a fast moving invulnerable attack
+- `[8pk]` : Similar to the above, but homes in on airborne opponents with an unblockable grab